gradle/gradle/design-docs/play-support.md

 #### Implementation

+1. Build runs, at the end we have knowledge of the file system inputs for each task
+2. We watch the filesystem for changes
+3. When a change occurs to an input we trigger the build, tearing down all of the file system watches and state
+4. Build ends, we are back at 1.

+Constraints / implementation details:
 - Only changes to source files will be monitored in this story.
 - All files in the project build directory will be ignored in watching.
 - The inputs of tasks will be gathered during the build is executed in a `TaskExecutionListener`'s `beforeExecute` method
 - The task's `getInputs()` method will be used to get the `TaskInputs`.
 Further more, the `FileCollection` returned from the `getSourceFiles()` method is considered as the source files for the task.
 The `getHasSourceFiles()` method will called before calling the `getSourceFiles()`.
-- Extracting the source `DirectoryTree` and/or `File` information from `FileCollection` is done using the new `getAsDirectoryTrees()` method added to `FileCollection`.
-Review for the `FileCollection` API change is [REVIEW-5481](https://code-review.gradle.org/cru/REVIEW-5481).
+- Extracting the source `DirectoryTree` and/or `File` information from `FileCollection` is done using the new `getAsDirectoryTrees()` method added to internal `FileCollectionInternal` interface.
+Review for the `getAsDirectoryTrees` solution is [REVIEW-5481](https://code-review.gradle.org/cru/REVIEW-5481).
-- Should reuse watches of the previous build in the next build "round" to minimize IO resource overhead of file watching and to minimize latency.
-- Should not miss file changes that happen during the build.
-A typical use case is to keep continuous mode running and edit files without waiting for builds to complete.
-This requirement will be handled by starting the file watching in the `beforeExecute` method of a `TaskExecutionListener`.
-Any changes that happen after this point will trigger a new build after the current build finishes.
+- Changes made when the build is running, are ignored.
+- Should stop watching for changes while the build is running.

 #### Test Coverage